oh-tarnished/mimos/README.md

   - `install blender` ([recommended version: 3.2.2](https://www.blender.org/download/releases/3-2/))
   - `install virtualenv`

 Make sure you have python 3.10 installed on your system.
+Start the Engine first, followed by Blender Client.

 ### Engine

 Make sure `engine/animations` folder contains the required animations.
+Execute these commands in `engine/` directory.
 Start the engine using the following command

 #### Development

 ```
-$ cd engine/
 $ uvicorn app:app --reload
 ```

 #### Production

 ```
-$ cd engine/
 $ python main.py
 ```

-### Blender client
+### Blender Client

-To run the blender client after running mimos engine, run the following command:
+Execute this command in `clients/blender` directory.
+To run the blender client after running mimos engine, execute the following command:

 ```
-$ cd clients/blender
 $ ./start-blender-client.sh -f <path to blend file> -a <animation name>
 ```